fhamborg/Giveme5W1H/README.md

 * **How** did it happen?

 ## Getting started
+Giveme5W requires Python 3.6 or later.

+### Stanford CoreNLP Server
-Before you can use Giveme5W, you need to make sure you have CoreNLP-Server runtimes.
+Before you can use Giveme5W, you need to make sure that you have the Stanford CoreNLP Server runtimes.

-If you have to install CoreNLP, please refer to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.
+If not, you will need to install CoreNLP.
+Below are the steps you need to perform.

  * download the server itself from [here](https://stanfordnlp.github.io/CoreNLP/index.html#download)
     * at the time of writing [this](http://nlp.stanford.edu/software/stanford-corenlp-full-2017-06-09.zip) was the newest version